Xunnamius/projector-pipeline/README.md

 `metadata-collect` and the latter by `build`.

 This component action also downloads a [remote `package.json` file][25] during operation.
-This file is used to safely install NPM dependencies in privileged environments.
+This file is used to safely install npm dependencies in privileged environments.
 The permanent URI for this download is:
 [https://github.com/xunnamius/projector-pipeline/raw/main/dist/privileged/package.json][26]